skrilax91/AREA-project/PoC/twitch_event_sub/README.md

 ## Webhook Subscription Creation
 Once the server is up and running you can send a POST to `http://localhost:3000/createWebhook/<twitchID>` to create a new *channel.follow* webhook.

-You can modify the *createWebHookBody* payload in the index.js to try out other webhooks as well.
+You can modify the *createWebHookBody* payload in the index.jsx to try out other webhooks as well.

 In order to create a new webhook subscription you'll need to send a POST request to the https://api.twitch.tv/helix/eventsub/subscriptions endpoint.